UgurEgemenKaya/Kutuphane_proje/README.md

 "# Kutuphane_proje - Library_Project"

-For this project I have used Python Django HTML CSS
+For this project I have used Python, Django, HTML, CSS, SQLite.

 You can perform followings at this project: